 What types of employees are entitled to overtime pay?

 There are two types or categories of employees, exempt and non-exempt.
-Exempt employees are those who, due to their job duties, are not legally entitled to overtime and are, therefore, “exempt” from the laws regarding overtime pay.
-Non-exempt employees are those whose job duties do not fit within any of the exemptions provided for under the FLSA and are, therefore, entitled to overtime pay.
+Exempt employees are those who are not legally entitled to overtime due to their job duties and, therefore, are “exempt” from the laws regarding overtime pay.
+Non-exempt employees are those whose job duties do not fit within any of the exemptions under the Fair Labor Standards Act (FLSA) and, therefore, are entitled to overtime pay.

 - Executive Exemption